La Casa de Beneficencia y Maternidad de La Habana: Building

 The building commanded certain moral and strategic positions in its philanthropic and charitable mission of providing aid to unwanted children, and in its geographic location as the first building of the first new city lot in the Barrio de San Lázaro.
-The Casa de Beneficencia eventually reached from Calles San Lazaro and Belascoáin to Marquez Gonzalez and Virtudes where the Jai alai fronton was located.
+The Casa de Beneficencia in time reached from Calles San Lazaro and Belascoáin to Marquez Gonzalez and Virtudes where the Jai alai fronton was located.
 "Beneficencia had two gates, the front that overlooked San Lázaro street with a large garden.
 The right part of that building (facing north), corresponded to the chapel that was always open to the public.
 To the left of the main entrance were the school offices followed by the barbershop and other workshops.
 The students were never in those gardens where there was only the possibility of visual contact with them.
-The other gate that served as access to the vehicles only, was in the back of the school, that is, in Virtudes street between Belascoaín and Lucena.
-On the right (always facing north), part of the building was located dedicated to the classrooms and on its left was the hospital.
+The other gate that served as access to the vehicles only, was in the back of the school, that is, in Virtudes Street between Belascoaín and Lucena.
+On the right (always facing north), part of the building was located dedicated to the classrooms, and on its left was the hospital.
 This school was converted into a barracks...they took us out of there to turn it into the Antonio Maceo military school."